Testing for halide ions using silver nitrate header image.

 Precipitation reactions using silver nitrate solution

-The nitric acid is needed in case the solution under test contains ions as such as carbonates or hydroxides as an impurity; these ions will also react with the silver nitrate and produce precipitates, however if present these impurities will react with the nitric acid and so will not be able to form any precipitates which would interfere with the test.
-As an example consider the addition of a silver nitrate solution to a sodium chloride solution containing a few drops of nitric acid in a boiling tube; an equation for the reaction taking place is given below:
+The nitric acid is needed in case the solution under test contains ions as such as carbonates or hydroxides as an impurity; these ions will also react with the silver nitrate and produce precipitates, however if any of these ions are present as an impurity they will react with the nitric acid and so will not be able to form any precipitates which would obviously interfere with the test for the halide ion and give a potentially false result.

 sodium chloride(aq) + silver nitrate(aq) silver chloride(s) + sodium nitrate(aq)